 Nursing is a rewarding career in which you will make a difference in the quality of life of thousands of people.
 What’s more, it offers stability, plenty of opportunities for career progression and good wages.

-Whether you’re considering training as a nurse or you’re preparing to graduate and negotiate salaries, keep reading.
+Whether you’re considering becoming a registered nurse or you’re preparing to graduate and apply for nursing jobs, keep reading.
 We’ll look at the average starting salary for nurses in the US in 2022, along with the factors that affect what you might earn.
 Plus, we’ll share several tips on how you can negotiate a higher starting salary.

 According to employer-reported data gathered by salary.com, as of 2022 the average salary for a newly graduated registered nurse in the US is $65,955 a year.
 The majority of new nurses will earn between $59,168 and $75,399, although the best-paid 10% will earn more than $84,000.